KameliaZhelyazkova/Media-Hopper-Intern-Project/channel_creation/README.txt

 "filter_by" takes the value "CC" if you want to filter by Creative Commons licence type, and "free_text" to filter by keywords.
 In the latter case, specify the keywords in "free_text".

-4. To create a new channel into a particular place into the structure make sure that you set the category.setParentId(...) to the place you would like your new channel to be created.
+4. To create a new channel in a particular place into the structure make sure that you set the category.setParentId(...) to the place you would like your new channel to be created.

 Example code:
 def create_new_channel(client, channel_name, channel_description, channel_privacy):